September 23, 2022

 This is an example of a loyalty program that combines traditional point-earning for making purchases and an innovative community-based program.
 Walgreens doesn’t simply incentivize shopping.
 The company also rewards users for making healthy choices - quitting smoking and drinking, exercising, or doing routine tests.

-At first glance, Sephora’s Beauty Insider program is like any other - customers earn points through purchases and redeem them for rewards.
+At first glance, Sephora’s Beauty Insider program is like any other ‒ loyal customers regularly earn points through purchases and redeem them for rewards.
 Users can go to the Rewards Bazaar and choose samples or exclusive merchandise.

 The Beauty Insider Community is where it gets more interesting.
 It’s a space where users can share tips, advice, and all the new products, adding an emotional element and strengthening customers’ relationships with the brand.

-Uber Rewards members get points - Uber Cash Rewards - for the money they spend on rides and UberEats orders.
+Uber Rewards members collect points ‒ Uber Cash Rewards - for the money they spend on rides and UberEats orders.
 These points get them priority pickup and flexible cancellation.
 The higher the tier, the more extra time, flexibility, and control the user can enjoy.
 In other words, the more they spend, the better the customer experience.

-Amazon Prime is a membership program, but there are still lessons from it that we can apply to loyalty programs.
+Amazon Prime is a membership program, but there are still lessons from it that we can apply to mobile loyalty programs.
 It ultimately paved the way for premium loyalty programs.
-Instead of giving discounts on the commodities and service people would buy anyway, Amazon offers exclusive experiences and products - faster delivery, streaming, reading benefits, and more.
+Instead of giving discounts on the commodities and service people would buy anyway, Amazon offers exclusive experiences and products ‒ faster delivery, streaming, reading benefits, and more.

 A more classic brand loyalty example is the Flavor Fanatics rewards program.
 Loyalty members get discounts, free cones, and scoops of secret flavors.
 But there is a social aspect to it.
 If someone buys one of Ben & Jerry’s advocacy-themed flavors - Save Our Swirled! for the global climate movement and I Dough, I Dough for marriage equality - the company makes a donation.